Basics of Federal Estate, Gift, and Generation-Skipping Transfer (“GST”) Tax – 2022 Update

 Taxable Gifts

 There is a federal estate and gift tax that kicks in only when you make taxable gifts above a certain amount.
-In 2022, each person can give away $12.06M during life or at death before incurring a federal gift or estate tax ($24,120,000 if you “split” the gift with your spouse).
+In 2024, each person can give away $13.61M during life or at death before incurring a federal gift or estate tax ($27.22M for married couples).
 This is your federal “exemption” from estate and gift tax, and it increases every year with inflation.
 Taxable gifts made above this amount generally incur a 40% tax.
-In addition, gifts to grandchildren can be subject to a separate “generation-skipping transfer” (or “GST”) tax if they exceed the GST tax exemption amount, which in 2022 is also $12.06M per person.
+Furthermore, gifts to grandchildren or more remote descendants can be subject to a separate “generation-skipping transfer” (or “GST”) tax if they exceed the GST tax exemption amount, which in 2024 is also $13.61M per person ($27.22M for married couples).
 The federal estate and gift taxes are unified, which means that gifts utilizing exemption during life will deplete the amount of exemption available at death.
 See this Cheat Sheet for a quick breakdown of the federal Estate, Gift and GST taxes.

 Example

 In addition, Mary may live in a state that imposes its own state estate or gift tax.
-New York and Connecticut, for example, currently impose their own separate state estate tax with lower threshold exemption amounts as compared to the federal tax.
+For example, New York currently imposes its own separate state estate tax with a lower threshold estate exemption amount as compared to the federal exemption.
 For a snapshot of the estate taxes applicable to residents of certain states, see this Cheat Sheet.

 Tax-Free Gifts